percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. code-block:: bash

    $ xtrabackup --backup --user=root -p --target-dir=/data/backup \
-   --transition-key=MySecetKey
+   --transition-key=MySecretKey

 If `xtrabackup --transition-key` is specified without a value, xtrabackup will ask for it.

 .. note::

-   `xtrabackup --transition-key` scrapes the supplkied value so that it should not visible in the ``ps`` command output.
+   `xtrabackup --transition-key` scrapes the supplied value so that it should not visible in the ``ps`` command output.

 Preparing the Backup with a Passphrase